-Nestled among mighty oak trees, a quiet piece of old Florida still exists in a small corner of Polk County.
+Lake Pierce, nestled among mighty oak trees, a quiet piece of old Florida still exists in a small corner of Polk County.
 A place where a cool summer breeze escapes the city’s everyday hecticness.
-A place where wildlife seek refuge in an environment touched only slightly by human development, it’s called Lake Pierce.
+A place where wildlife seeks refuge in an environment touched only slightly by human development, it’s called Lake Pierce.

 When fishing on Lake Pierce over several days it is not uncommon to catch a 4 or 5 lb bass!